-(a) Procedures.
+(b) Procedures.
 The procedures followed during the appeals process are:

-1. The student must file a written letter of appeal to the Office of the Vice President for Faculty Development and Advancement, in care of an FDA Administrator, within 10 class days after being notified of the Academic Honor Policy Hearing Panel decision.
-This letter should outline the grounds for the appeal (see 1-4 above) and should provide all supporting facts and relevant documentation that the student wishes to be considered by the Appellate Officer.
+1. The student must should file a written letter of appeal to the Office of the Vice President for Faculty Development and Advancement, in care of an FDA Administrator, within 10 class days after being notified of the Academic Honor Policy Hearing Panel decision.
+This letter should outline the grounds for the appeal (see 1-45 above) and should provide all supporting facts and relevant documentation that the student wishes to be considered by the Appellate Officer.
+2. The AHP Faculty Appellate Officer Academic Honor Policy Appeal Committee will review this all material related to the case, including the student's letter of appeal and supporting documentation and will recommend a final decision to the Provost.hear the student and any witnesses called by the student, except in appeals based on consideration #5 above.
+The Appellate Officer committee may also gather any additional information deemed necessary to make a determination in the case.
+The instructor is not typically involved in the appellate process.

-- 2. The AHP Faculty Appellate Officer will review all material related to the case, including the student's letter of appeal and supporting documentation and will recommend a final decision to the Provost.
-The Appellate Officer may also gather any additional information deemed necessary to make a determination in the case.
-The instructor is not typically involved in the appellate process. - 3.
-The Faculty Appellate Officer may affirm, reduce, or reverse the initial panel decision, or they may order a new hearing to be held.
+3. The Faculty Appellate Officer Appeals Committee may affirm, reduce modify, or reverse the initial panel decision, or they may order a new hearing to be held.
 This decision becomes final agency action issued via the Agency Clerk if and when it is approved by the Provost (or designee.)
-In cases where the Appellate Officer upholds a finding of "responsible," the decision becomes a confidential student record of academic dishonesty as described in the Records section. - 4.
-Appellate decisions are communicated in writing to the student, the instructor, the instructor's academic unit, the supervising faculty member of a teaching assistant or an adjunct instructor, the Office of the Vice President for Faculty Development and Advancement, the student's academic dean, the Office of Student Conduct and Community Standards, and the Registrar, if necessary, within 30 class days of the appellate decision. - (12) ACADEMIC HONOR POLICY COMMITTEE
+In cases where the student is found Appellate Officer upholds a finding of "responsible", the decision by the Appeals Committee becomes a confidential student record of academic dishonesty as described in the Records section..

+4. Appellate decisions are communicated in writing to the student, the instructor, the instructor's academic unit, the supervising faculty member of a teaching assistant or an adjunct instructor, the Office of the Vice President for Faculty Development and Advancement, the student's academic dean, the Office of Student Conduct and Community Standards Dean of Students Department, and the Registrar, if necessary, within 30 class days of the appellate decision hearing.

+(12) ACADEMIC HONOR POLICY COMMITTEE

 An Academic Honor Policy Committee shall be appointed by the University President.
 The Committee will include three faculty members, selected from a list of six names provided by the Faculty Senate Steering Committee; and three students, selected from a list of six names provided by the Student Senate.
-The Vice President for Faculty Development and Advancement or designee and the Director of the Office of Student Conduct and Community Standards-or designee shall serve ex officio.
+The Vice President for Faculty Development and Advancement or designee and the Director of the Office of Student Conduct and Community Standards-Dean of Students or designee shall serve ex officio.
 Faculty members will serve three-year staggered terms, and students will serve one-year terms.
 The committee will meet at least once a semester during the academic year.
 It will monitor the operation and effectiveness of the Academic Honor Policy, work with the Faculty Senate and the Student Senate to educate all members of the community regarding academic integrity, and make recommendations for changes to the policy.